-I’ve just had an article published in a fabulous new magazine for all those who love classic boats and traditional craft.
+I had an article published in a fabulous magazine for all those who love classic boats and traditional craft.
 The balotina Nicoletta, a ceremonial gondola, pictured below, must be one of the most elegant on the River Thames.

 I am rowing at No 4 in this photograph of the Drapers’ shallop Royal Thamesis taken by Peter King. the shots of the Gloriana are my own: